tkzeng/IBCD/README.md

 ### Input file ###

-IBCD takes a single CSV file where each row is a sample, columns `V1, V2, …, Vp` contain expression values, and the final column `target` indicates whether the sample is `control` or belongs to an interventional condition (e.g., `V1, V2, …, Vp`).
+IBCD takes a single CSV file where each row is a sample, columns `V1, V2, …, Vp` contain expression values, and the final column `target` indicates whether the sample is `control` or belongs to a specific interventional condition (e.g., `V1`, `V2`, `V3`, …).
 See the input data example CSV [here](https://github.com/bcbg-bio/IBCD/blob/main/data/input/data.csv).

 #### Input format example ####